UCL/Short-VERDICT-Project/README.md

 ===========================================================================

-%%%%% TRAINING A NEW MLP NETWORK
+\textbf{TRAINING A NEW MLP NETWORK}

     1. Create training data for model

-Run script ...Short-VERDICT-Project/Model Fitting/MLP/MATLAB/createNewTrainingData.m
+Run script \texttt{...Short-VERDICT-Project/Model Fitting/MLP/MATLAB/createNewTrainingData.m}

 First, ensure that:

     - Ntrain is defined (number of training samples)

     - Parameters for image noise are defined ('noisetype', 'T2', 'sigma0')

     - Training data folder is defined (where data will be saved)

     - Protocols to create traingin data for are defined (modeltypes, schemenames) (cell arrays of char vectors)

 **Meta data for creating training data saved as: Training data folder/.../META.mat**